drogue-iot/blog.drogue.io/content/2021-04-27-drogue-device-rebase/index.md

 }
 ```

-This function get translated to a 'unit of code' that can be executed (polled) later, aka. a `Future`.
+This function gets translated to a 'unit of code' that can be executed (polled) later, aka. a `Future`.
 The way Rust does that is to generate a type that implements the `Future` trait.
 The future trait has a method that allows you to `poll` the future, which will drive it to completion, or allow you to register a `Waker` used to signal the runtime that the future can be polled again.

 To run the future, a runtime also called an  `executor` is used, and there are several of those out there.
-Drogue-device have had its own executor that runs actors, and each actor may have one "current" future that can be polled.
+Drogue-device has had its own executor that runs actors, and each actor may have one "current" future that can be polled.
 The implementation simply iterates over all the actors, ask them if they have any futures stored that it should poll, and then polls them.

 There are many resources on this topic, such as the [async book](https://rust-lang.github.io/async-book/02_execution/01_chapter.html), or this excellent blog post on [pin and suffering](https://fasterthanli.me/articles/pin-and-suffering).